 It was a humbling moment.

-I hadn’t gone far before I needed help.
+I hadn’t gone far (second obstacle to be exact) before I needed help.

 I would need more help as I scaled walls, waddled through pits, and was shoved over a giant plastic block into questionable water quality.